Government Subsidies (Farm, Oil, Export, Etc)

 These direct homeowner subsidies paled in comparison to what the federal government spent to support its Federal Housing Authority mortgage loan guarantee program.

 The real trouble started when it created two government-sponsored enterprises.
 Fannie Mae and Freddie Mac provided a secondary market to buy these mortgages from banks.
 But they bought too many.
 That forced the government to spend up to $100 billion to bail out Fannie and Freddie.
 Even this wasn't enough, and the government nationalized them.

 Was the bailout a subsidy?
 Yes, in a sense.
 Without it, there would have been no housing activity whatsoever after the subprime mortgage crisis.
-Fannie, Freddie and the Federal Home Loan Guaranty Corporation were behind 90 percent of all home loans.
+Fannie, Freddie, and the Federal Home Loan Guaranty Corporation were behind 90% of all home loans.
 The agencies replaced the private sector's role in the home mortgage market in the United States.

 For example, the 2009 Cash for Clunkers program was a subsidy to auto dealers, according to the BEA.
 In the program, dealers received a subsidy of up to $4,500 from the federal government after discounting a new vehicle to a consumer who traded in an old car.

 More than half of the Obamacare subsidies are designed to go to middle-income families.
 These are hard-working parents.
 They hold jobs as food service workers, administrative personnel, and health aides.
 These are also jobs that don't provide health insurance.

 Although 10.6 million Americans were eligible for subsidies as of February 2018, most didn't get them.
 Why?
 It’s because they didn't sign up for insurance on the exchanges.

 Obamacare is budgeted to spend $1.039 trillion on subsidies for these middle-class working families between 2015 and 2024.
 It only expects to spend $792 billion on expanded Medicaid and Children’s Health Insurance Program for the poor.